benfen/kapture/README.md

 # Test data

-Basic testing for this was done on a GKE cluster with 2 nodes, 8 vCPUs, and 30G of memory (note that Kafka is configured to be memory hungry - a considerable amount of memory is required up front).
+Basic testing for this was done on a GKE cluster with 2 nodes, 8 vCPUs, and 30G of memory.
 In order to test the cluster, the load generation was scaled up one at a time.
 The health of the cluster was monitored using the prometheus metrics for transactions/second (both from the kafka subscription and from kafka itself) over the course of a minute as well as the resource utilization of the cluster.

 | Load generators | Transactions/second (GKE) | Transactions/second (Minikube on CentOS w/ kvm2 driver) |
 |---|---|---|